 7. As mentioned in Chapter 2, lists of relevant hazards are developed at the national scale, in some cases according to official policy legislated by government.
 Disaster risk is also extremely variable across country and regions within countries and not all hazard types are relevant in each country.
 Thus, countries have different lists of relevant hazard types at the detailed level.
-However, at the broad aggregated level, this diverse range of hazards can be summarized, for statistical purposes, in comparable aggregates that are useful for analysis of trends and for informed risk reduction.42
+However, at the broad aggregated level, this diverse range of hazards can be summarized, for statistical purposes, in comparable aggregates that are useful for analysis of trends and for informed risk reduction.

-- 8. Methodological guidance for monitoring the Sendai Framework indicators recommended utilizing the IRDR Peril and Hazard Glossary (IRDR 2014).
-In IRDR (2014), the most aggregated level in the classification is called the hazard "family": - a.
-Geophysical; - b.
-Hydrological; - c.
-Meteorological and Climatological; - d.
-Biological; and - e.
-Other (e.g., technological and environmental hazards) - 9.
-There are two additional categories of hazard types identified for monitoring the Sendai Framework monitoring: "technological hazards".44 and "environmental hazards".44 - 10.
-Other types of hazards excluded from the scope of IRDR (2014) are violent conflicts, including civil war and the associated human crises, e.g. refugee crises.
-The OECD estimates that approximately 80 per cent of international transfers of humanitarian aid goes to complex disasters and conflict-related settings.^{45.} However, these circumstances are excluded from the scope of Sendai Framework monitoring, according to the Report of the OEIWG (UN, 2015), which excludes "the occurrence or risk of armed conflicts and other situations of social instability or tension which are subject to international humanitarian law and national legislation". - 11.
-The IRDR glossary has a hierarchic structure, meaning it presents multiple levels of aggregation, called "Family" (see above), "Main Event", and "Peril".
+8. Methodological guidance for monitoring the Sendai Framework indicators recommended utilizing the IRDR Peril and Hazard Glossary (IRDR 2014).
+In IRDR (2014), the most aggregated level in the classification is called the hazard "family":

+- a.
+Geophysical;

+- b.
+Hydrological;

+- c.
+Meteorological and Climatological;

+- d.
+Biological; and

+- e.
+Other (e.g., technological and environmental hazards)

+9. There are two additional categories of hazard types identified for monitoring the Sendai Framework monitoring: "technological hazards" and "environmental hazards".44.

+10. Other types of hazards excluded from the scope of IRDR (2014) are violent conflicts, including civil war and the associated human crises, e.g. refugee crises.
+The OECD estimates that approximately 80 per cent of international transfers of humanitarian aid goes to complex disasters and conflict-related settings.45.
+However, these circumstances are excluded from the scope of Sendai Framework monitoring, according to the Report of the OEIWG (UN, 2015), which excludes "the occurrence or risk of armed conflicts and other situations of social instability or tension which are subject to international humanitarian law and national legislation".

+11. The IRDR glossary has a hierarchic structure, meaning it presents multiple levels of aggregation, called "Family" (see above), "Main Event", and "Peril".
 There are established lists of hazard types for data collection in many countries, usually approximately corresponding with the "Main Event" or "Peril" levels in IRDR (2013).
-However, for international comparisons the more aggregated family level is the most comparable and suitable for a wide range of purposes. - 12.
-There are also other aggregations or grouping of hazard types that are of particular interest for trends analyses, such as climate-related disasters, which can be derived from a
+However, for international comparisons the more aggregated family level is the most comparable and suitable for a wide range of purposes.

+12. There are also other aggregations or grouping of hazard types that are of particular interest for trends analyses, such as climate-related disasters, which can be derived from a

-42 For example, if country 'A' records statistics for floods, flash floods and country 'B' records statistics only for a generic category called floods, the two countries' statistics could still be broadly coherent and comparable at the level of hydrological disasters.
+&lt;sup>42 For example, if country 'A' records statistics for floods, flash floods and country 'B' records statistics only for a generic category called floods, the two countries' statistics could still be broadly coherent and comparable at the level of hydrological disasters.

-43Technological hazards "originate from technological or industrial conditions, dangerous procedures, infrastructure failures or specific human activities.
+&lt;sup>43Technological hazards "originate from technological or industrial conditions, dangerous procedures, infrastructure failures or specific human activities.
 Examples include industrial pollution, nuclear radiation, toxic wastes, dam failures, transport accidents, factory explosions, fires and chemical spills.
 Technological hazards also may arise directly as a result of the impacts of a natural hazard event."- UNGA (2015)

-44 Environmental hazards "may include chemical, natural and biological hazards.
+&lt;sup>44 Environmental hazards "may include chemical, natural and biological hazards.
 They can be created by environmental degradation or physical or chemical pollution in the air, water and soil.
-However, many of the processes and phenomena that fall into this category may be termed drivers of hazard and risk rather than hazards in themselves, such as soil degradation, deforestation, loss of biodiversity, salinization and sea-level rise." - UNGA (2015)
+However, many of the processes and phenomena that fall into this category may be termed drivers of hazard and risk rather than hazards in themselves, such as soil degradation, deforestation, loss of biodiversity, salinization and sea-level rise." - UNGA (2015), grouping of IRDR hazard types.
+These are hazards in the meteorological and hydrological hazard families as defined by IRDR (2014).

-45 See statistics on humanitarian aid at stats.oecd.org
+&lt;sup>45 See statistics on humanitarian aid at stats.oecd.org